 Videos on Instagram and Facebook play when using these apps, which eats up most of the data.
-I tend to spend a reasonable amount of time scrolling through social media, which is an excellent way to pass the time, but I realize the data that my phone gets consumed during this time is a lot.
+We tend to spend a reasonable amount of time scrolling through social media, which is an excellent way to pass the time, but sometimes we realize the data that my phone gets consumed during this time is a lot.

-The automatic playing of the videos explains this well because even when you are not watching the video, there is still some data consumption on it.
+The automatic playing of the videos explains this well because even when you are not watching the video, there is still some data consumption.

-Also, you lose a significant amount of data when uploading and downloading videos.
+Also, you lose significant data when uploading and downloading videos.

-Especially when you choose to download, say, YouTube or Netflix videos, it will drain your data fast.
+It will drain your data fast, especially when you choose to download, say, YouTube or Netflix videos.
 While downloading will eat up your data, streaming consumes it up even more.

-For instance, on YouTube, you watch a video, which is okay, but remember you will bear the cost anytime you watch it.
+For instance, you watch a video on YouTube, which is okay, but remember you will bear the cost anytime you watch it.
 If you choose to download and watch it offline, your data usage will be much lower.